gabrielscaranello/gabrielscaranello/README.md

 🚀 I apply SOLID, Clean Architecture, and TDD, and value agile practices for delivering quality software.

-🐧 Linux enthusiast: I’ve used Mint, Fedora, Arch, and Debian, and now run openSUSE Tumbleweed with GNOME for stability and cutting-edge tools.
+🐧 Linux enthusiast: I’ve used Mint, Fedora, openSUSE Tumbleweed, and Debian, and now run Arch Linux with KDE Plasma.

 ✨ Neovim is my editor of choice.
 Always up for coding — and a game of Counter-Strike!